erikdoe/halos-controller/README.md

 An Arduino draws less than 50mA and a single Halos frame can draw up to about 380mA (my measurements, use at your own risk).
 A USB port provides at least 500mA.
 So, running the controller and one frame on a single USB port should be fine.

 Depending on the BIOS/UEFI settings the mainboard may  provide power to its USB headers and ports even when it's off.
 On my mainboard this happens when the ErP power saving mode is disabled.
-In that case the breathing light is also displayed even when the computer is off.
+In that case the breathing light is also displayed when the computer is off.

 ### Halos Digital frame